International Moving Image Society

+It was founded in London, England in to serve the growing film industry.
+Originally the organisation was named the British Kinematograph Society (BKS).
+In 1965 it was renamed to become the British Kinematograph, Sound and Television Society (BKSTS).

-The BKSTS was founded in London, England in to serve the growing film industry.
-It organizes meetings, presentations, seminars, international exhibitions, conferences, and an extensive programme of training courses, lectures, workshops and special events.
-The BKSTS regularly publishes the magazines Image Technology and Cinema Technology.
+The IMIS organizes meetings, presentations, seminars, international exhibitions, conferences, and an extensive programme of training courses, lectures, workshops and special events.
+It regularly publishes the magazines Image Technology and Cinema Technology.

-The BKSTS has a graded membership scheme, which includes Full Membership for craft or technologically working professionals, Associate Membership for those with an interest in the industry, and Student Membership for anyone who is engaged in full-time study with the intent to progress to a career in the Film and Television business.
-The BKSTS is represented through agents in Asia, Australia, Belgium, Canada, Egypt, France, India, Ireland, South Africa, Turkey and the USA.
+The organisation has a graded membership scheme, which includes Full Membership for craft or technologically working professionals, Associate Membership for those with an interest in the industry, and Student Membership for anyone who is engaged in full-time study with the intent to progress to a career in the Film and Television business.
+It is represented through agents in Asia, Australia, Belgium, Canada, Egypt, France, India, Ireland, South Africa, Turkey and the USA.
 Its membership comes from all over the world.

-The organisation relaunched as the International Moving Image Society in 2017.